mattcallow/CPC_PICOROM/readme.md

 6:Chuckie.rom
 ```

 At startup, if the Pico finds a file called DEFAULT.CFG it will load that.
+Otherwise if will try to load OS_6128.ROM and BASIC_1.1.ROM

+### Status LED

+The LED shows the status of the board:
+* solid on - emulating ROMs for the CPC
+* 1/2 second on/off - emulating USB drive for PC
+* off - bootloader mode (or no power!)
+* Repeating rapid flashes indicate an error:
+  * 4 flashes = Failed to load OS ROM
+  * 5 flashes = Failed to load Basic ROM

 ### ROM Commands

 If you have loaded the picorom.rom, the you get some new commands on the CPC which let you control the board:

 * |PUSB - start emulating a USB drive.
-CPC will stpo working.
+CPC will stop working.
 * |LED,n - Control the PICO LED n=1 for on, n=0 for off
-* |ROMSET,"<config file>" - load a new config from the Pico.
+* |ROMSET,"```<config file>```" - load a new config from the Pico.
 * |PDIR - list all available ROMS on the Pico
 * |ROMS - List currently inserted ROMs
 * |ROMOUT,n - remove a ROM from slot n
+* |ROMIN,n,"```<rom file>```" - loads rom into slot n

 # More details